tstillwell/fractal-maker-IFS/README.md

 Once all equations have been input, enter a blank line to terminate input and graph the image.

-Image is output as 'out.jpg' in the current directory.
+Image is output as 'out.jpg' in the running directory.

 node canvas